Women with polycystic ovary syndrome

 Farmacy Meals for your PCOS Meal Plan

 Managing your PCOS and cooking nutritious meals at home can feel impossible when combined with the rest of your daily responsibilities.
-However, we see everyday how the anti-inflammatory food plans in our PCOS programs
+However, we see everyday how the anti-inflammatory food plans in our functional medicine memberships for PCOS

 completely change member health outcomes!
-We created our meal prep service, Root Farmacy, as a way to share this powerful tool with the community.
+We created our digital meal plans, Root Farmacy®, as a way to make this even more doable for our Root community.